 Health and Lifestyle Tips for EDM Musicians

-It’s vital for EDM musicians to prioritize sufficient sleep.
+EDM musicians need to prioritize sufficient sleep.
 Some strategies they use include:

 These routines are vital for the demanding lifestyle of EDM musicians.